arrbaron/gatsby-blog/src/pages/03-26-2018-second-post/index.md

 tags: 'intro cornflower-blues hello-world'
 ---

-One of the main reasons I set up this blog was to start flirting with GraphQL, as [Gatsby](https://www.gatsbyjs.org/) (more on that in a later post) uses GraphQL uses it for data fetching.
+One of the main reasons I set up this blog was to start flirting with GraphQL, because [Gatsby](https://www.gatsbyjs.org/) (more on that in a later post) uses GraphQL for data fetching.

 ### What is GraphQL?